 - Koh Kradan to Koh Lipe 4 hours 1,800 baht

-Day trips to Koh Kradan from Koh Lanta are available, click here for options some as cheap as 2,000 baht and include a stop at Koh Mook (above).
+Day trips to Koh Kradan from Koh Lanta are available, click here for options starting at 2,000 baht and include a stop at Koh Mook (above).

 Recommended by: Hannah & Adam Getting Stamped